Noor's Plugin

 [checkout_for_paypal item_description="My item description" amount="3.99" return_url="https://example.com/thank-you/"]

-No Shipping
+Shipping Preference

-[checkout_for_paypal item_description="My item description" amount="3.99" no_shipping="1"]
+[checkout_for_paypal item_description="My item description" amount="3.99" layout="horizontal"]

 Button Color